 4. Don’t close unused or rarely used credit cards, as closure will increase your utilization rate or the ratio of your total debt to your total available credit.

-5. Don’t apply for new credit cards just for the purpose of increasing your available credit.
+5. Don’t apply for new credit cards just for the purpose of increasing your available credit. rather invest in small credit loans and pay them off on time.
+If you want to know How do installment loans affect credit score, then visit the website of simple installments.

 6. Pay off in full the balances of your credit cards with small balances.
 This will reduce the number of your credit cards with balances.

 7. Don’t call the credit bureaus to remove a paid-off debt from your credit report.
 Your good payment history on this particular debt is just like an A rating on your report card.
+Talk to Money Expert in if you need a help with debt management.

 8. Do your best to prevent your debt going into collection.
 Always remember that even if you’ll be able to negotiate and pay off your debt later on, your collection account will stay in your report for seven years.